LdDl/cnns/README.md

 ### Examples

-For some peoples it is realy hard to understand algorithms without examples.
+For some peoples it is realy hard to understand algorithms without step-by-step examples.
 So we provide some:

 * Step-by-step feedforward and backpropagation calculations in CNN are made in file of Excel format (xlsx): [step_by_step_cnn(inertia).xlsx](https://github.com/LdDl/cnns/blob/master/step_by_step_cnn(inertia).xlsx).
 You can check associated example [examples/conv.go](https://github.com/LdDl/cnns/blob/master/examples/conv.go) also.
 Notice, that CNN in the example uses inertia extension.